PSPDFKit/Appcelerator-iOS/README.md

 #### 'PSPDFKit.h' file not found

-If `PSPDFKit.h` can't be found you need to add the directory that contains `PSPDFKit.h` to the "Header Search Paths" build setting in the Xcode project (`pspdfkit-titanium.xcodeproj`).
+If `PSPDFKit.h` can't be found you need to add the directory that contains `PSPDFKit.h` to the "Header Search Paths" build setting in the Xcode project (`PSPDFKit-Titanium.xcodeproj`).
 The correct directory is `$(SRCROOT)/PSPDFKit.framework/Headers` (recursive).

 #### App Store Upload